-Complex Media increases its push into a TV-like video strategy - Digiday
+Complex Networks increases its push into a TV-like video strategy - Digiday

 “This is the type of dedication you need if you’re truly being a video-first player,” Antoniello said.
 “You have to deficit finance and have confidence that you’re going to be producing this content, irrespective of whether it’s pre-sold or not.”

-Another distinction: while Complex Media certainly distributes videos on Facebook, they’re largely new cuts and Facebook-optimized edits of existing content.
+Another distinction: while Complex Networks certainly distributes videos on Facebook, they’re largely new cuts and Facebook-optimized edits of existing content.
 Complex was on the list of media companies that Facebook paid to do live videos and, like every other big digital publisher, is talking to the platform about creating TV-like entertainment content.

 Digiday Video Anywhere Summit

-Today, Antoniello estimates that Facebook accounts for 20 percent of Complex Media’s video views, with 55 percent coming from Complex’s sites and its network and streaming distribution partners such as Verizon’s Go90.
+Today, Antoniello estimates that Facebook accounts for 20 percent of Complex Networks’ video views, with 55 percent coming from Complex’s sites and its network and streaming distribution partners such as Verizon’s Go90.
 “The Facebook side of video development is probably the most amorphous of what we have going on right now,” he said.
 Facebook has been famously fickle about video as it changes what kind of video it wants and has been slow to help publishers monetize it.
 Antoniello said it’s important for companies to be cautious as Facebook itself figures out its video priorities.

 In addition to the 40 weekly and daily shows Complex aspires to, the company also plans to produce more than 300 hours of original content for its network sites and streaming partner Go90.
 This includes two new seasons of “QB1: Beyond the Lights,” a high-school football documentary series produced by filmmaker Peter Berg, and “Drive Share,” a comedy series from Paul Scheer and Rob Huebel.